strowk/foxy-contexts/examples/list_k8s_contexts_tool/README.md

+---
-# List K8s Contexts Tool
+title: List K8s Contexts Tool
+---

 This example demonstrates how MCP tool could be defined using Foxy Contexts library.